AmpersandTarski/Ampersand/docs/guides/frequently-asked-questions.md

 ##  Maintenance
 * How can I inspect the database underneath an Ampersand application?

+  *Answer*: You can deploy PhpMyAdmin alongside your Ampersand application, to inspect the database underneath your Ampersand application.
+Do a full-text search to `PhpMyAdmin` in the [Ampersand documentation](https://ampersandtarski.github.io) to find out how to do this.

 ## Deployment
 * [How can I deploy an Ampersand application on my laptop?](installing-ampersand.md)
 * [How can I deploy an Ampersand application on a virual machine (i.e. a server)](installing-ampersand.md)